top of page

 Challenge Fourteen: Assumes perfect investor behaviour

 We talked about the impact of costs on portfolio sustainability.
-Now, we need to talk about the effects of investor (mis)behaviour on retirement outcomes and investigate investor vs. investment returns.
+Now, we need to discuss the effects of investor (mis)behaviour on retirement outcomes and investigate investor vs. investment returns.
 Investment returns are the returns that a given portfolio generates, while investor returns are those that the investor actually receives.
 The difference between investor and investment returns is sometimes known as the 'Behaviour Gap', and as you will see below, measuring this 'gap' can be tricky, and there is no agreement on what it might be.

 The Behaviour Gap is caused by investor 'misbehaviour', with common misbehaviours including:

-Another story relates to legendary fund manager Peter Lynch and the supposed returns for those invested in his Magellan fund.
+Another story features legendary fund manager Peter Lynch and the supposed returns for those invested in his Magellan fund.
 From 1977 to 1990, Lynch returned a compound annual return of 29%, whereas the average investor in the fund returned only 7%.
 Again, it seems hard to determine where this story came from!

 That said, there is evidence to suggest that investors do underperform their investments.